emmajanedrews/base-template/_posts/2018-03-30-your-chattanooga-cleveland-area-market-snapshot.md

 ---
 layout: post
 title: Your Chattanooga-Cleveland Area Market Snapshot
-date: 2018-03-30 16:52:37
+date: 2018-03-30 16:52:00
 tags:
   - Market Update
   - Real Estate
 excerpt: >-
-  With today’s market snapshot, I’ll fill you on the current market conditions and what they mean for buyers and sellers.
+  With today’s market snapshot, I’ll fill you in on the current market conditions and what they mean for buyers and sellers.
 I often get questions about what type of real estate market we’re currently in.
 At the moment, we’re in a strong seller’s market.
 Sellers should act quickly to get the most for their homes, and buyers need to be prepared early.
 To hear more about the market, watch my latest video.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Dustin+Sherlin/Videos/2018/Sherlin+Realty+%257C+Your+Chattanooga-Cleveland+Area+Market+Snapshot.mp4
 pullquote: 'If you’ve been thinking of selling your home, right now is the time to sell.'